Caitlin Lawler, LCPC

-Caitlin Lawler, LPC, is an EMDR-trained Licensed Professional Counselor who works with adults who have experienced childhood abuse, domestic violence, sexual violence, and attachment or relational trauma.
+Caitlin Lawler, LCPC, is an EMDR-trained Licensed Clinical Professional Counselor who works with adults who have experienced childhood abuse, domestic violence, sexual violence, and attachment or relational trauma.

 Throughout the therapeutic process, Caitlin supports clients in rebuilding self-trust, confidence, and a sense of internal safety that may have been disrupted by trauma or painful relationships.
 While revisiting the past can feel daunting, she believes it is often a meaningful step toward lasting change.
 Caitlin is committed to walking alongside her clients as they move toward healing, greater clarity, and a more secure, connected relationship with themselves and others.